Corporate Licence Terms and Conditions (20161020)

 3.10 Any additional use of Content outside the scope of the rights granted in this Agreement shall require express permission from FT and may incur additional costs.

-4. Reader Data
+4. User Data (if applicable)

 5. Warranties and Liability